rust-lang/book/src/ch04-03-slices.md

 }
 s.len()
 ```

-We search for the byte that represents the space by using the byte literal
-syntax.
-If we find a space, we return the position.
-Otherwise, we return the
-length of the string by using `s.len()`.

 We now have a way to find out the index of the end of the first word in the
 string, but there’s a problem.
 We’re returning a `usize` on its own, but it’s